nmajor/nmajor-src/_posts/2018-07-25-making-redux-middleware-for-websockets.md

 Redux actions have 1 required attribute, `type`.
 Anything else is just extra and is usually meant to be used by the reducer to mutate the state.

 By using redux middleware we can define our own action patterns and structures.
-Then when any action is dispatched we can check if the action matches a specific pattern and have it do different things.
+The middleware will check if the action has other specific attributes and handle that action differently than the others.
+That way all we have to do to trigger some custom redux behavior is dispatch an action with our specific attributes and it will automatically be handled differently.

 Specifically we are going to create a new kind of action that will subscribe or unsubscribe to specific Action Cable channels+rooms.